-Plus, using heavy free weights or barbells for functional movements like squats and deadlifts can be difficult and potentially dangerous to do on your own, adds coach Allison Tibbs.
+Plus, using heavy free weights or barbells for functional movements like squats and deadlifts can be difficult and potentially dangerous to do on your own, adds Tonal coach and certified personal trainer Allison Tibbs.
 “With Tonal, you can safely load heavier [digital] weight with the click of a button, which gives you better control,” she explains.
-“What makes it even better is that the trainer’s artificial intelligence can determine when you’re ready to go up in weight and will continue to progress you throughout your training.”
-That means it does all the hard work of weight selection and programming for you—all you have to do is show up.

-These five exercises will help you build serious strength and power in your lower body so you can push your performance to new heights, no matter what your fitness goals are.
+These six leg exercises will help you build serious strength and power in your lower body so you can push your performance to new heights, no matter what your fitness goals are.

 1. Sumo Deadlift

-Why it works: Any deadlift is a powerhouse lower-body move that targets the glutes and hamstrings while engaging your core and building strength in the hips, which are often weaker due to long periods of sitting, says Tibbs.
+The Benefit: Any deadlift is a powerhouse lower-body move that targets the glutes and hamstrings while engaging your core and building strength in the hips, which are often weaker due to long periods of sitting, says Coach Allison.
 “This is a safer version of the traditional barbell deadlift because the wider stance allows you to get deeper into the lift,” she adds.

 2. Single-Leg Romanian Deadlift

-How to do it: Stand facing the Tonal and grab the handles with each hand.
+The How: Stand facing the Tonal and grab the handles with each hand.
 With a microbend in your right knee, engage your core and hinge at the hips as your left leg lifts up behind you, keeping your back flat.
 Imagine your hips are like headlights and keep them both pointed directly at the floor.
 Use the right glute to power the torso back up and repeat.
-Complete the reps then repeat on the other leg.
+Complete the reps, then repeat on the other leg.

 5. Barbell Front Squat

-Why it works: “Weighted squats are key to building more power and strength in your lower body,” says Tibbs.
+The Benefit: “Weighted squats are key to building more power and strength in your lower body,” says Coach Allison.
 This version fires up your glutes and quads, plus “racking the barbell to the front adds an extra boost to strengthening the core,” Tibbs explains.